For the King Cake

 Preheat the oven to 350°F.

 Brush a 9- by 13-inch baking dish with some of the melted butter, coating well on all sides, then gently stir the remaining melted butter into the bread mixture.
 Spoon the bread mixture into the buttered pan and transfer to the oven.
 Bake until the center of the bread pudding is set and the top is golden brown, 55 to 60 minutes.
-Remove from the oven and set aside to cool for 15 minutes.
+Remove from the oven and set aside to cool for at least 15 minutes.

 While the bread pudding is cooling, combine the confectioners’ sugar, remaining 1/4 cup milk and the lemon juice in a small bowl and stir until smooth.
 After the pudding has cooled for 15 minutes, pour the sugar glaze evenly over the top, then decorate with the colored sanding sugar as desired.